apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Register-Blocks.md

 Many hardware peripherals contain repeated register structures.
 For example, a GPIO peripheral typically has identical configuration registers for each pin, or a timer might have multiple identical channels.
 Swift MMIO provides the ``MMIO/RegisterArray`` type to efficiently model these repeated structures.

-Let's enhance our UART example by adding support for multiple communication channels, where each channel has its own set of configuration registers:
+Let's enhance the UART example by adding support for multiple communication channels, where each channel has its own set of configuration registers:

 ```swift
 import MMIO